symfony/symfony-docs/scheduler.rst

     // it in the scheduler worker (see "Efficient Management With Symfony Scheduler")
     #[AsPeriodicTask(frequency: '1 day', transports: 'async')]

-    // restricts the task to the given environment(s)
+    // schedules the task only in the given environment(s)
     #[AsPeriodicTask(frequency: '1 day', env: ['prod', 'staging'])]

     // defines the method name to call instead as well as the arguments to pass to it